TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 9/Proverbs 9.10.md

 ---

-The fear of Jehovah is the beginning of wisdom; And the knowledge of the Holy One is understanding.
+The fear of Yahweh is the beginning of wisdom.
+The knowledge of the Holy One is understanding.